Climate-based sweet corn planting guide for Bend, Oregon

 Main risk: This crop generally fits, but slower sweet corn varieties can run into trouble if planting is delayed or early growth stays cool and slow.

-How Frost Affects Sweet Corn in Bend
+How Frost Affects Planting Dates for Sweet Corn in Bend

 Bend usually has about 106 frost-free days, with a typical last spring frost around June 6 and a typical first fall frost around September 20.